-Through December 31, 2022, pepinemab has been studied as a treatment for advanced solid tumors, including in clinical trials in HNSCC, NSCLC, osteosarcoma, and melanoma.
+Through December 31, 2023, pepinemab has been studied as a treatment for advanced solid tumors, including in clinical trials in HNSCC, NSCLC, osteosarcoma, and melanoma.
 We have demonstrated in preclinical tumor models that SEMA4D regulates infiltration of immune precursor cells into tumor tissue.
 Our preclinical data suggest that blocking SEMA4D promotes infiltration of CD8+ cytotoxic T-cells that can eradicate the tumor while simultaneously altering the tumor microenvironment to reduce immunoinhibitory myeloid suppressor and T regulatory cells.
 We have also demonstrated in preclinical models the potential for synergy between pepinemab and different checkpoint inhibitors when used in combination.
 We completed a first Phase 1 clinical trial of pepinemab as a single-agent cancer therapy and released top-line data in October 2014.
 Pepinemab was well tolerated in this clinical trial.

 In October 2017 in collaboration with Merck KGaA, we initiated the CLASSICAL-Lung clinical trial, a Phase 1b/2 clinical trial of pepinemab in combination with avelumab, (also known as Bavencio) an inhibitor of the PD-1/PD-L1 checkpoint pathway, in patients with NSCLC who have not previously been treated with immunotherapy.
 In July 2018, an additional cohort of patients who failed prior immunotherapy was added to the trial.
 The CLASSICAL-Lung trial consisted of a dose escalation phase and a subsequent dose expansion phase.
 We completed enrollment in the dose expansion phase in August 2019 and released topline data for this trial at the virtual American Society of Clinical Oncology (ASCO) conference in June of 2021.
 A manuscript reporting the results of this study was published in the journal Clinical Cancer Research in April of 2021.
-In the first quarter of 2023, Vaccinex initiated a Phase 1b/2 single-arm, open label study to evaluate pepinemab in combination with avelumab (Bavencio®) as second line combination therapy for patients with metastatic pancreatic adenocarcinoma (PDAC, NCT05102721).
+In the first quarter of 2023, Vaccinex initiated a Phase 1b/2 single-arm, open label study to evaluate pepinemab in combination with avelumab (Bavencio®) as second line combination therapy for patients with metastatic pancreatic adenocarcinoma (PDAC, TPS4195, NCT05102721).
+The Company-sponsored study will employ a Bayesian Optimal Interval (BOIN) Design in the Phase 1b segment and a Simon two stage assessment in the Phase 2 segment and is expected to enroll 40 subjects.
+The trial rationale is supported by data from prior studies suggesting that pepinemab may reduce immune suppression in the TME, rendering "cold" tumors such as PDAC to become "hot" and enhancing efficacy of ICIs such as avelumab.
 The trial will be conducted at the University of Rochester and is being primarily funded by a Gateway Discovery Award (administered by the Conquer Cancer Foundation/ASCO).